-The breath of technology that we support is enormous, ranging from the very small to the very large, from low energies to high energies, from photon capture to accelerator development:
+The breadth of technology that we support is enormous, ranging from the very small to the very large, from low energies to high energies, from photon capture to accelerator development

 - The experiments on the Large Hadron Collider depend on key components delivered by Technology Department: detectors, microelectronics, electronics readout systems, mechanical structures and superconducting magnets.